MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-landing-zone.md

 ### Innovate faster with inner sourcing

-At the beginning of working with Terraform, DevOps teams tend to spend a large amount of time curating their own artifacts.
+When DevOps teams start working with Terraform, they tend to spend a large amount of time curating their own artifacts.
 Over time and with experience, those teams start defining a set of common engineering criteria.

 In essence, having one code for the module and multiple configuration files used across the organization can centralize the quality of the engineering.
 Having the common engineering criteria enumerated will encourage community involvement (internal business users, or public contributors for the Cloud Adoption Framework module).
 The more people use the module, contribute to it, and test it, the more quality you'll have.